foxi-i/-Reliable-Machine-Learning-Inference-from-Noisy-Clinical-Data-A-COVID-19-Prognostic-Modeling-Case-S/README.md

-# Reliable Machine Learning Inference from Noisy Clinical Data:
-A COVID-19 Prognostic Modeling Case Study
+# Reliable Machine Learning Inference from Noisy Clinical Data:A COVID-19 Prognostic Modeling Case Study

 A modular preprocessing framework for improving the robustness of machine learning models trained on clinical electronic health record (EHR) data.